renatoGarcia/icecream-cpp/README.md

 ## Usage

-After including the `icecream.hpp` header on a source file, `test.cpp` for this example:
+After including the `icecream.hpp` header on a source file, assuming `test.cpp` for this
+example:

 ```C++
 #include "icecream.hpp"